StarFabricated/GammaCore/README.md

 This is a simple plugins for Recaf `4.X`.

-It is designed to help with remapping in someone game.
+It is designed to help with remapping on certain game.

 ## Introduction
 1. **KeywordNeutralizer**